I never tire of remarkable exterior transformations, and this one is a doozie.

 In this photo you can see the extensive work that was done on the exterior of the home, not to mention the painted brick!
 They turned a 50’s split level into a rustic Craftsman style with the wood accents, stone, railing and columns.
 Beautiful!
 Also, here you can see another of the blueish/green lanterns that sits atop another stone column in the front yard.
 And how ’bout that paint job!
 So warm, natural and inviting.
 And it’s not pink!

 But I wasn’t happy with the photo.
 It was not the same orientation as the “before” shot.
 I asked Chip for another one.
 Here is what he provided:

-Ok, much better on orientation, but it was taken on a cloudy day, the colors are not as vibrant and don’t read true, and the SuperiorPro sign is still in the yard.
+Ok, much better on orientation, but it was taken on a cloudy day.
+Because of the overcast skies, the colors are not as vibrant and do not read true.
 I sheepishly asked Chip for another shot.
 (This is where I can get VERY annoying.)
 Here is my email to him: